Frequently Asked Questions

 What civic activities is Politisit supporting?

 Politisit is working to get as many people engaged from as many backgrounds as possible.
 Civic activities are actions that identify and address issues of public concern.
+The main purpose is to increase public discourse about issues.

 This is a non-partisan effort, and requests from a wide-array of civic engagement activities will be considered as long as the purpose of the activity does not violate the goals and principles of Politisit.
-The goal is to enhance community engagement and increase civilian participation in government decision-making and other community activities.
+The goal is to enhance community engagement and increase civilian participation in government decision-making and other similar community activities.

 Can you give examples of civic activities Politisit supports?